jagregory/abrash-zen-of-asm/src/chapter-07.md

 mov   [i],ax
 ```

-However, we can eliminate a memory access by incrementing `j` in a register:
+However, we can eliminate a memory access by incrementing `j`{.nasm} in a register:

 ```nasm
 mov   ax,[j]